lucko/bytebin/README.md

 * send a POST request to `/post`.
 * the request body should contain the content to be uploaded.
 * it is recommended to provide `Content-Type` and `User-Agent` headers, but this is not required.
-* ideally, content should be compressed with GZIP before being uploaded.
-Include the `Content-Encoding: gzip` header if this is the case.
+* ideally, content should be compressed with GZIP or Zstd before being uploaded.
+Include the `Content-Encoding: gzip` or `Content-Encoding: zstd` header if this is the case.
 * the key is specified in the returned `Location` header.
 * the response body is a JSON object with only one property, `{"key": "{key}"}`.